 Click here for some of the highlights.

-Not around for all four events?
+Not around for all the events?
 No problem.
 You can now secure a membership for your organisation so a different member of the team can attend if the registering individual cannot.

-For any further queries regarding the Sport Industry Breakfast Club please contact Georgie on 0207 240 7700 or email [email protected]
+For any further queries regarding the Deltatre Sport Industry Breakfast Club, please contact Georgie on 0207 240 7700 or email [email protected]